Purdue-CS193/homework-0-FWang1221/index.md

 # Francis Wang's First CS193 Homework

-- this
+- I don't really know what I like about CS193
+- As said earlier, I don't really know what I like about CS193
-- is
+- It is too early to tell, really.
-- a
-- list